 What are closely related fields?

-A nursing career that is closely related to charge nurse is nurse manager.
+A nursing career closely related to a charge nurse is nurse manager.
 Both are leaders who guide the level of care patients receive in a healthcare setting.
 However, there are differences in the level of responsibility.

 Charge nurses can provide bedside care for patients in addition to their management responsibilities.
 Nurse managers focus on the administrative side of healthcare.